performant-software/Neatline/docs/neatline-stylesheets.md

 Neatline CSS is syntactically identical to regular CSS, but semantically a bit different:

   - Instead of using DOM selectors, Neatline CSS just treats tags on records as "classes."
-So, if you have a group of records that are tagged with `democrat`, you would select them with the regular class syntax:
+So, if you have a group of records that are tagged with `democrat`, you can select them as if "democrat" were a class on an HTML element:

   ```css
   .democrat {